Archive for the ‘Ruby On Rails’

 Now that Skatr is completed.
 I’ve submitted it to Apple, hoping it does not get rejected.
 Let’s see what happens now.
 Then hopefully take a vacation?

-Posted in Me, Objective-C, Projects, Ruby, Ruby On Rails, iPhone, skatrwith No Comments →
+Posted in iPhone, Me, Objective-C, Projects, Ruby, Ruby On Rails, skatrwith Comments Off on Skatr for iPhone

 Development: Skatr, Update12.31.08